Here’s some food for thought, how many of the Seven Wonders of the Ancient World were made with natural stone? The answer is – All of them.

 It should be noted that the majority of granite fabricated for in home use comes in 1 1/4 inch (3 centimeter) slabs.
 The majority of marble fabricated for in home use comes in 3/4 inch (1.875 centimeters).
 Therefore, a piece of marble being carried into a home, two feet by six feet, is more likely to weigh about 125 pounds.
 A good rule of thumb for computing the weight of marble is that marble weighs about 10 pounds per square foot.

 Mother Nature has formed the igneous, sedimentary and metamorphic rocks each with their own unique style.
 These rock groups have different physical properties and attributes that make them not only useful for a variety of situations, but in their appearance as well.
 No two rocks are exactly the same.
 Every piece of stone is distinct in its own special way.
 Granite and limestone tend to be more uniform than marble, however all pieces of stone still have unique graining, veining, and coloring patterns.
-For this reason, anyone with plans to purchase natural stone should personally inspect the material (go directly to inspecting the slab?) they intend to purchase.
+For this reason, anyone with plans to purchase natural stone should personally inspect the material they intend to purchase.
 If they are not comfortable with their material’s natural patterns, markings or coloration, they should be directed toward a more uniform type of stone or a different material altogether.

 Rock and stone seem simple at first glance.
 We see and interact with natural stone products all day long.
 Whether they are igneous, sedimentary or metamorphic, when examined closer we uncover a natural resource formed by complex geochemical processes.
 Our study here has just begun to scratch the surface and we have only touched on some of their applications.
 With just this simple understanding, it is not hard to see why we have used this wondrous product for so many years-and why we will continue to employ it in our homes, buildings, and monuments for many years to come.